Getting decisions that stick

 Minimizing delays by preventing second-guessing and change orders

 Years of architectural practice in the healthcare industry led Kurt Neubek to a “eureka” moment that resulted in a popular presentation he has since given across the US to a variety of audiences in different industries.
 The spark came from a comment Kurt’s colleagues often made that one of the biggest factors in project delays was when clients almost inevitably changed their minds after the intended schedule for a given decision.

-Kurt wanted to know if client changes and subsequent additional services and change orders typically result from a decision maker receiving new information or if “decisions by committee” are second-guessed.
+As a Page Healthcare practice leader, Kurt wanted to know if client changes and subsequent additional services and change orders typically result from a decision maker receiving new information or if “decisions by committee” are second-guessed.
 Once he began investigating, he realized the challenge posed by changes was actually ubiquitous across companies in every market sector.

 He developed recommendations to “get decisions that stick” for both architects and client teams, which typically consist of a project manager, representatives for the owner and decision makers.
 While his advice is very simple, it is truly helpful to understand the psychology behind them.

 Everyone has different personality types which influence their decision-making process